makrai/notes/kornai-advsem.md

 Deep cases
 More complex notation

-# 2
+# 2 From morphology to syntax

 ## 2.1 Lexical categories and subcategories

 * we have much to say about events, actions, and event structure in 3.2 and 6.1,

+## 2.2 Bound morphemes

+* The causative element in _-ize_ is well known (Lieber, 1992; Plag, 1998), and
+* the idea that we define certain verbs by their result state is standard

+## 2.3 Relations

-## 2.4 Linking
+## 2.4 Linking (causation is also in this section) 55

+* `mark_`
+* Let us turn to an explanation for more abstract, non-spatial binaries (p58)
+  * eg `for_, has, ins_, lack, mark_` and others
-* more abstract, notional binaries e.g. CAUSE, ER, FOR, HAS, INSTRUMENT, LACK, MARK, PART_OF
+    * korábban e.g. CAUSE, ER, FOR, HAS, INSTRUMENT, LACK, MARK, `PART_OF`
-  * defer MARK to 2.5, and devote the entire
-  * Chapter 4 to our negation operator LACK.
-* We begin with purposives: FOR, INSTRUMENT
+  * using purposive `for_` as our example
 * CAUSE
+  * we define x cause_ y by cause_ x before y, after(y)
+  * This falls quite short of a proper analysis of single and multiple causes,
+    * encourages precisely the kind of errors that are rampant in the identification of cause-effect relations.
+But there is no reason to
+    * sophisticated data analysis of the kind urged in (Pearl, 2009) cannot be replicated in natural language semantics, especially as
+      * the kind of statistics and probability theory that undergird the modern scientific understanding are not supported by natural language (Ch 5)
+  * We compare the commonsensical definition of causation to the counterfactual sine qua non definition in Chapter 6
 * `PART_OF`, HAS
 * We also explained how
   the mainstays of case/valency systems, such as datives, locatives, and ins, can be reconstructed without assuming link types beyond ‘1’ and ‘2’, by taking these as relationals that typecast their arguments
 * we compare 4lang to UD 48
-* In earlier versions of 4lang, Makrai (2014) used several thematic role-like constructs, but this really stretched the ontological committment (Quine 1947) of the model beyond what is absolutely necessary
+* In earlier versions of 4lang (Makrai 2014): several thematic role-like constr
+  * hE this really stretched the ontological committment (Quine 1947) of the model beyond what is absolutely necessary

 ## 2.5 Naive grammar 57

+* Many of our lexical entries do double duty as elements of p64 the universal conceptual schema / the naive theory of grammar
+* in `cause_` the underscore signifies that we are interested in a substantive, if naive, theory of causation, something that
+  * must be available to support all kinds of decompositional analyses e.g kill means ‘cause to die’
+  * the common decompositional style of lexical analysis relies on primitives like MOVE; BECOME; DO; and others,
+  * 4lang simply uses ordinary lexical entries _move_ `before(=agt at place/10`
+  * often the distinction between the ‘grammatical’ and the ‘ordinary’ use is so slight that we see no reason to even make the distinction:
+  * eg part_of (discussed in 2.4 above) and is_a
+* The U/V (intransitive/transitive) distinction (p71)
-* Since our goals are remarkably close, and our motivations are nearly identical, readers of Jackendoff and Audring (2020) may find a direct comparison between the two formalisms helpful
+* Since our goals are remarkably close, and our motivations are nearly (p72) identical, readers of Jackendoff and Audring (2020) may find a direct comparison between the two formalisms helpful
   * Turning to the semantic component, we avoid the system of linking and coindexation that J&A 4.13.1 rely on (the equalizers introduced in 3.3 will to some extent make up for this loss)

-# 3 Temporal and spatial semantics
+# 3 Time and space

+3.1 Space
+3.2 Time
+3.3 Indexicals, coercion
+3.4 Measure

 # 4 Negation